Geomarketing guide for businesses cover

 A new era of marketing based on location

 Since the early days of traditional marketing, geomarketing has come a long way.
-The rise of technologies such as geographic information systems (GIS), geocoding, store location data and location intelligence tools has opened up a new world of possibilities.
+The rise of technologies such as geographic information systems (GIS), spatial analytics, geocoding, store location data and location intelligence tools has opened up a new world of possibilities.

 GIS technology, for example, enables the overlaying of a population’s demographic, psychographic, and behavioral characteristics on a digital map.
 This results in a more precise and visual analysis of any target market.